 Let’s face it, occasional scribbles on your freshly painted white walls can sometimes be an inevitable part of having small children in the house.
 So think how pleased they will be when they are actually allowed to do it!
 A blackboard wall or door is not only a fun playroom addition, but the block of strong color also looks striking against a white background.
 If messy chalk dust isn’t your thing, try whiteboard paint, which has the same function but is a wipeable surface for washable markers.

-If you don’t want to use time consuming chalkboard paint, an chalkboard wall decal will be an easy solution.
-It only take you about 20 minutes to create your own chalkboard wall and You’ll receive more than a few compliments on the how it looks.
+If you don’t want to use time-consuming chalkboard paint, a chalkboard wall decal will be an easy solution.
+It only takes you about 20 minutes to create your own chalkboard wall and You’ll receive more than a few compliments on the how it looks.

--At your toddler’s birthday party to let kids color on a full wall of chalkboard.
+-At your toddler’s birthday party to let kids color on a full wall of the chalkboard.

 -On your pantry door to make a grocery list.

--On your refrigerator to write all notes for the family,etc.
+-On your refrigerator to write all the notes for the family, etc.